Johnson Street Bridge: Condition assessment

 On June 17, the city council decided to ask other municipalities to help fund the costs of maintaining the rail link.
 This would reduce the cost of refurbishment by $23 million, and replacement by $12 million.
-Long-term planning for commuter rail to the western communities will be affected if the rail line no longer crosses into downtown Victoria, and instead terminates in Victoria West.
+Long-term planning for commuter rail to the western communities would be affected if the rail line no longer crossed into downtown Victoria, terminating instead in the Victoria West neighbourhood.
 The deadline for obtaining this funding was August 12, 2010.
-The City Council also voted on this date to update the bridge to a seismic standard of 8.5 magnitude.

-On July 8, 2010, information packages and numbered surveys were sent out to all Victoria residents.
-The city invited input up to the August 12 deadline.
+The city council also voted on this date to update the bridge to a seismic standard of 8.5 magnitude.
+Information packages and numbered surveys were sent out to all Victoria residents, inviting input up to the August 12 deadline.
 During the month of July, City of Victoria hosted 2 open houses and bridge tours to provide information on the projects to residents.
 City staff, engineers, and project managers were present to answer questions.

 On August 12, 2010, Victoria city councillors voted to replace the Johnson Street Bridge, rather than refurbish the existing bridge.
-All councillors except for Coun.
-Geoff Young supported replacing the bridge.
 The vote was done after tours, open houses, and surveys were done to inform residents of Victoria of the options.
 An Ipsos-Reid survey found that 64% and 68% of residents and businesses respectively preferred replacing the bridge with a new one.
-A referendum would still be held on November 20, 2010 to ask residents if they support the city borrowing money for the cost of the new bridge.
 On November 20, 2010 the referendum to support the city borrowing money for the cost of the new bridge passed 61% to 39%.
 The new bridge was scheduled to be completed in 2015, at which time the old bridge would be removed.